JovaniPink/stock-analysis/README.md

 ## Summary

-Committed in our shared repo is the refactored VBA script (VBA_Challenge.vbs) we used to create:
+Committed in our shared repo is the refactored VBA script (green_script_VBA.vbs) we used to create:

 An analysis of specific yearly stock data.